 - DoJ&CD: Ratification of Extradition & Mutual Legal Assistance in Criminal Matters Treaties with People’s Republic of Bangladesh

-- Annexure C Amendments Proposed to the Cybercrimes Bill
+- NCOP proposed amendments to Cybercrimes Bill

 - Magistrates Courts Judiciary: Views on the Annual Remuneration of Magistrates in General

 - ARMSA: determining the rate at which salaries allowance and benefits are payable to Magistrate’s